ito-soft-design/ambient_iot/README.md

 # AmbientIot

-This is a client to access Ambient ( https://ambidata.io ) service which is provided by AmbientData Inc.
+This is a Gem library to access Ambient ( https://ambidata.io ) service which is provided by AmbientData Inc.
+You can upload data (such as a IoT) to Ambient.
-Ambient draw a data as a Graph.
+Then Ambient draw a Graph of the data.

 AmbientIot is a port from [ambient-python-lib](https://github.com/AmbientDataInc/ambient-python-lib).